MuiruKamau/Microsoft_Movie_Analysis/README.md

 `We created a subset called movies_mini. which I'm going to work with hence forth in my analysis.
 This new, smaller DataFrame contains only the most successful and well-received movies released in recent years.In particular, the 'movies_mini' DataFrame only contains movies with a rating of at least 7.0, gross earnings of at least 30 million dollars, and a release year after 2013.
 By filtering for these specific criteria, We can focus my analysis on the most profitable and critically acclaimed movies of recent years.`

+## Preparing our data for every question for modelling

+### Question one: Prepare average gross earning data

+We created a DataFrame called <span style="background-color: #3d3d3d; color: #ffffff; padding: 2px 5px; border-radius: 3px;">top_gross</span> that shows the average gross earnings for each movie genre in the movies_mini DataFrame.